smarty56/CSICode-V1M/Readme.md

-# CSI Code Specificall Targeted for the Icon V1-M Surface
+# CSI Code Specifically Modified for the Icon V1-M Surface

 ## Essentially I have created four new classes specifically for the V1-M.